binarynonsense/comic-book-reader/docs/README.en.md

   - 'Scroll wheel' scrolls the page up and down.
   - 'Left-click' opens the next page if the right side of the view area is clicked and the previous page if the left side is clicked.
   - 'Right-click' opens a context menu with some basic navigation options.
-  - 'Ctrl+scroll wheel' to zoom in or zoom out the view.
+  - 'Ctrl+Scroll wheel' to zoom in or zoom out the view.

 ## Downloads: